All right, our two Sean Hannity show this Friday, 800-941 Sean.

 Thank you, by the way.

-And uh what's her name, m Miss McDay.
+And what's her name, Ms. McDaniel?

-Ronald McDaniel.
+Ronna McDaniel.

-That you've got to get rid of it.
+You've got to get rid of it.

-It's legal in so many different states in this country, and then Republicans are not in that game.
+It's legal in so many different states in this country, and Republicans are not in that game.

-You can't start out election day down by hundreds of thousands of votes and count on having the ability to catch up and win.
+You can't start out Election Day down by hundreds of thousands of votes and count on having the ability to catch up and win.

 No, and I still don't think they have feet on the ground in these precincts.